 We all know that the soggy bottoms and the collapsed gingerbread structures will survive somehow.
 What we aren’t sure about is whether the charm will.
 A recipe is just a piece of paper, after all.
 The success is in the baking itself, which the programme nicely captures, especially when a baked alaska doesn’t set or someone’s custard is stolen.
 With a little less innuendo and the lack of some floral jackets, with the injection of product placement and ads, will the soufflé prevail or fail to rise?

-What we certainly didn’t know was that the final Christmas 2016 edition of the show would magic up a montage to the tune of Dean Martin’s Memories Are Made of This that had an already emotionally fragile post-Brexit nation shedding tears into its snowballs.
+What we certainly didn’t know was that the final Christmas 2016 edition of the show would magic up a montage to the tune of Dean Martin’s Memories Are Made of This.
+Result?
+An already emotionally fragile post-Brexit nation shedding tears into its snowballs.

 Could Bake Off ever come home?
 Stranger things have happened.
 In 1985, Dallas was poached from the BBC by Thames Television.